oldfatcrab/PSYCH101/README.md

     - Note that the **left** hemisphere section receives/controls **right** side of body
     - the brain has no actual sensors for pain
     - there is a lot of specificity with the sensory and motor cortex
-    - seizures occur when there is too much electncal activity in the motor cortex
+    - seizures occur when there is too much electrical activity in the motor cortex
     - motor cortex sends off charges to make movement throughout the body
     - in the case of a stroke, the motor cortex is damaged, and whatever is damaged is what will be paralyzed
     - often the stroke is only on one side of the brain, causing only one side of the body to be paralyzed